docwire/docwire/README.md

 - Equipped with a high-grade, scriptable, and trainable OCR that has LSTM neural networks-based character recognition OCR capabilities in more than 100 languages and multiple languages in single picture.
 - Incremental parsing returning data as soon as they are available
 - Structured Content Extraction: DocWire SDK excels in transforming unstructured documents into structured content.
 By breaking down documents into discernible elements such as titles, paragraphs, list items, tables, and metadata, the SDK facilitates a granular level of control over the data extraction process.
 This feature is particularly beneficial for developers working with NLP and LLM models, as it allows them to selectively retain content that is most relevant to their application.
 For instance, when training a summarization model, users may opt to focus solely on narrative text, excluding headers, footers, and other non-essential elements.
 The SDK's structured content extraction capability ensures that the integrity and context of the document are preserved, enabling more accurate and meaningful interactions with AI-driven projects.

+- **NLP Model Training Data Preparation**: Prepare your training data with precision.
+DocWire SDK's structured content extraction is ideal for preparing datasets for NLP model training.
+By extracting only the relevant sections of text, you can create clean, focused datasets that lead to more effective and efficient model training.

+- **Data Sanitization for AI Safety**: Ensure the safety and integrity of your AI models.
+DocWire SDK's data sanitization capabilities help prevent the introduction of biased, sensitive, or inappropriate content into your models, safeguarding the quality and reliability of your AI applications.

+- **Customizable Data Cleaning Pipelines**: Tailor your data cleaning process to fit the unique needs of your project.
+With DocWire SDK, you can build customizable pipelines that automate the cleaning, normalization, and transformation of your data, saving time and reducing the potential for human error.

+- **Seamless Integration with AI and NLP Libraries**: DocWire SDK is designed to work hand-in-hand with popular AI and NLP libraries.
+Its flexible API allows for easy integration, enabling you to preprocess data within the same framework used for model training and inference.

 - Cross-platform: Linux, Windows, MacOSX, and more to come
 - Can be embedded in your application (SDK)
 - Can be integrated with other data mining and data analytics applications